K9Creeper/xylophone-pickle-sandwich/src/kernel/boot/README.md

         </ol>

 <h2> To C/C++ </h2>
     <p> Previously, everything was running in ASM.
-But, that's no fun (in my opinion).
+Lets be honest, that's no fun (in my opinion).
 So, how do we get to the fun? </p>
     <h3> !!
 Very Complicated !! </h3>
     <p> Ya, that's right:
     <br>